1.2: Defining the Humanities

 How to define art has been a subject of debate for centuries, with thinkers, artists, and critics offering differing views on what qualifies as art and why it matters.
 At its core, art encompasses a vast range of human activities that involve creativity, imagination, and expression.
 Traditional forms such as painting, sculpture, music, theater, and literature have long been considered pillars of artistic practice, valued for their beauty, skill, and ability to convey emotion or meaning.

-However, over time, artists have increasingly pushed the boundaries of what is considered art, experimenting with new materials, techniques, and concepts.
+Over time, artists have increasingly pushed the boundaries of what is considered art, experimenting with new materials, techniques, and concepts.
 These experimental works, ranging from abstract expressionism and performance art to conceptual pieces like Marcel Duchamp's Fountain, often challenge conventional norms and invite viewers to reconsider their assumptions about creativity, intention, and artistic value.
 As a result, the definition of art has expanded to include not only works that are aesthetically pleasing or technically impressive but also those that provoke thought, question authority, challenge tradition, or reflect social and political realities.
 This evolving understanding highlights art's dynamic role in society as both a mirror of human experience and a catalyst for dialogue and change.
-Here are five historical examples of modern works that challenged conventional definitions of art, sparked debate, and influenced how we understand the purpose and role of art in society.
+Here are several historical examples of modern works that challenged conventional definitions of art, sparked debate, and influenced how we understand the purpose and role of art in society.

 Marcel Duchamp's Fountain (1917)